kode4food/ale/docstring/define-lambda.md

 tags: ["function", "binding"]
 ---

-Will bind a function by name to the current namespace.
+Bind a function by name to the current namespace.

 #### An Example